 Planning a family holiday is never easy.
 With so many competing demands, it can be a challenge to find a destination that will satisfy everyone, and practical considerations like ease of travel and convenience come to the fore.

-For anyone trying to find the perfect place for their next family trip, Japan is a place that offers something to everyone.
+For anyone trying to find the perfect place for their next family trip, Japan is a place that offers something for everyone.
 From its vibrant cities to its beautiful natural habitats, its high-octane winter sports to its rich history, Japan is a country that will fill photo albums with fond memories, all backed up by world class transport infrastructure in safe and friendly surrounds.

 Because getting around is so easy, families can combine a number of different holidays in one, making sure that everyone, young and old, will go home happy.
 Just some of the highlights include: